Short lists with short programs in short time: The lower bounds

 \begin{lemma} Assume that a bipartite graph with $2^\ell$ left nodes and $2^{k+c}$ right nodes is a $(2^k,2^{k-1}+1)$-expander.
-Then there is a left node in the graph with degree more than $D=\min\{2^{k-2}, (\ell-k)/(c+2)\}$. \end{lemma} \begin{proof} For the sake of contradiction assume that all left nodes have degree at most $D$ (and w.l.o.g. we may assume that all degrees are exactly $D$).
+Then there is a left node in the graph with degree more than $D=\min\{2^{k-2}, (\ell-k)/(c+2)\}$. \end{lemma} \begin{proof} For the sake of contradiction assume that all left nodes have degree at most $D$ (and without loss of generality we may assume that all degrees are exactly $D$).
 We need to find a set of right nodes $B$ of size $2^{k-1}$ and $2^k$ left nodes all of whose neighbors lie in $B$.
 The set $B$ is constructed via a probabilistic construction.
 Namely, choose $B$ at random (all $\binom{2^{k+c}}{2^{k-1}}$ sets have equal probabilities).
-The probability that all neighbors of a fixed left node are in $B$ is equal to
+The probability that a fixed neighbor of a fixed left node is in $B$ is equal to

 Both products in the numerator and denominator have $D$ factors and the ratio of corresponding factors is at least

 (the last inequality is due to the assumption $D\le 2^{k-2}$).
 Thus the probability that all neighbors of a fixed left node are in $B$ is at least $2^{-D(c+2)}$.
 Hence the average number of left nodes having this property is at least $2^{\ell-D(c+2)}$, which is greater than or equal to $2^k$ by the choice of $D$.
 Hence there is $B$ that includes neighborhoods of at least $2^k$ left nodes, a contradiction. \end{proof}